 I made this no-knead rustic bread with roasted garlic recently since we are spending all of our time at home these days.
 There’s something so comforting about warm homemade bread fresh from the oven and slathered with butter.
-I tried my this loaf of rustic bread with roasted garlic and it was so delicious!
-I loved the bits of garlic within each slice and the subtle flavor it gave the loaf.
-This no-knead rustic bread with roasted garlic paired perfectly with the slow simmered soup and a green salad I served for dinner.
+I tried this loaf of rustic bread with roasted garlic and it was so delicious!
+We all loved the bits of garlic within each slice and the subtle flavor it gave the loaf.
+This no-knead rustic bread with roasted garlic paired perfectly with the slow-simmered soup and salad I served for dinner.

 THE DAY BEFORE: